- Understanding feelings and behaviours, Practical tools for support

-How to check in on a young person's mental health
+Checking in with a young person about mental health

-You can ask how a young person is feeling, but they may not feel comfortable or want to open up to you today – don’t take that personally!
+You may find when you ask how a young person is feeling, they do not feel comfortable or want to open up to you at that moment – but don’t take that personally!

 Young people have told us that even though they may not take you up on a first offer to talk, you should make the offer again.
-It might take more than one - or even two or three – invitations before they open up.
-Just reminding them you are there if they need you is a great start to building trust.
+It might take more than one – or even two or three – invitations before they open up, but just reminding them you are there if they need you is a great start to building trust.

 Do be prepared to find a quieter space if someone does choose to open up more deeply.

-A key thing young people told us they valued in adults is when adults clearly set the boundaries of the relationship.
-This way young people can adjust their expectations, which helps them feel secure in understanding when and what they can share with a trusted adult, and what will happen with that information .
+One key thing young people told us they valued in adults is when adults clearly set the boundaries of the relationship.
+This way, young people can adjust their expectations, which helps them feel secure in understanding when and what they can share with a trusted adult, and what will happen with that information.